Judge delays Trump’s hush-money criminal trial until mid-April, citing last-minute evidence dump

 Merchan's decision upended what had been on track to be the first of Trump's four criminal indictments to go to trial.
 Trump, the presumptive 2024 Republican presidential nominee, has fought to delay all of his criminal cases, arguing that he shouldn't be forced into a courtroom while he should be on the campaign trial.

+Trump’s lawyers raised the evidence issue last week, though their court filing wasn't made public until Thursday.
+In their motion, they made multiple requests.
+Among them, they asked for a 90-day delay, which would push the start of the trial into the early summer; that certain witness testimony be precluded; and that Trump's charges be dismissed.

-Trump’s lawyers wanted a 90-day delay, which would've pushed the start of the trial into the early summer, and asked Merchan to dismiss the case entirely.
-Prosecutors said they were OK with a 30-day adjournment “in an abundance of caution and to ensure that defendant has sufficient time to review the new materials.”
+Prosecutors said they were ready to proceed to trial on March 25, but were OK with a 30-day adjournment "in an abundance of caution and to ensure that defendant has sufficient time to review the new materials."

+“Trial on this matter is adjourned for 30 days from the date of this letter on consent of the People,” Merchan wrote, referring to the prosecution.
+“The Court will set the new trial date, if necessary, when it rules on Defendant’s motion following the hearing.”

+Merchan said his prior directive that the parties, including Trump, “not engage or otherwise enter into any commitment pending completion of this trial” remains in effect.

 Trump’s lawyers said they have received tens of thousands of pages of evidence in the last two weeks from the U.S. attorney’s office in Manhattan, which investigated the hush money arrangement while Trump was president.